PeyPaul/korius/README.md

 3. **AI agent conversations**
    Phone calls with suppliers are transcribed into JSON files.
-   The `OrderDeliveryParser` service uses Claude to:
+   The `OrderDeliveryParser` service uses Mistral AI to:
    - Read the transcript
    - Detect product-by-product delivery changes
    - Produce structured JSON with new dates and delays.